top of page

 Our Pastor

-The Reverend Dr. Mary Whitley Moss is a Biblical scholar, theologian, preacher and serves as the seventh pastor of St. Alma Baptist Church of Lakeland, LA.
-She is Founder and Executive Director of Louisiana Area Women in Ministry, and Director of The Southeast Regional Biblical Institute.
-Dr. Moss is an author, publishing her first work in 2021, PREACH MOSS.
-She is known for her commitment to “rightly divide” the Word of God in a way that it calls for a response from her hearers and for revitalizing community through relevant and reaching ministries.
-Her commitment to responsible leadership, transformative teaching and responsible handling of God’s Word is evidenced in her role as pastor, teacher, and administrator.
-As a community leader, her community focus is impacting lives through intergenerational leadership, outreach projects, and training of ministers and leaders.
-Dr. Moss organized a cohort group of young pastors and ministers as a part of the Robert Smith Preaching Institute of Beeson Divinity School, Birmingham, AL.
+The Reverend Dr. Mary Whitley Moss is a Biblical scholar, theologian, homiletician, preacher, author, and community leader and serves as the seventh pastor of the historic St. Alma Baptist Church of Lakeland, LA.
+She is the Founder and Executive Director, emerita of Louisiana Area Women in Ministry.
+Dr. Moss is the Founder and Director of The Southeast Regional Biblical Institute.
+She is an author, who published her first work in 2021, PREACH MOSS.
+She is known for her commitment to “rightly divide” the Word of God in a way that calls for a response from her hearers and her commitment to community revitalization through relevant and reaching ministries.
+Dr. Moss’s commitment and work are evidenced in the birthing of The Village Project, which serves underprivileged families in the Eden Park Area, and in organizing a cohort of young pastors and ministers as a part of the Robert Smith Preaching Institute of Beeson Divinity School, Birmingham, AL.

-Dr. Moss is the recipient of multiple earned degrees, including a Bachelor of Arts Degree from New Orleans Baptist Theological Seminary in New Orleans, Louisiana, a Master of Divinity Degree from New Orleans Baptist Theological Seminary, with languages, Hebrew and Greek, a Doctor of Ministry Degree in Biblical Preaching from Beeson Divinity School at Samford University in Birmingham, Alabama.
-Thus, she became the third African American
+Committed to education, Dr. Moss is the recipient of multiple earned degrees, including a Bachelor of Arts Degree and a Master of Divinity Degree from New Orleans Baptist Theological Seminary, with languages, Hebrew, and Greek, a Doctor of Ministry Degree in Biblical Preaching from Beeson Divinity School at Samford University in Birmingham, Alabama.
+Thus, she became the third African-American female awarded a doctorate from Beeson Divinity School.
+Dr. Moss has a certification in Expository Preaching from the E. K.

 Rev. Dr. Mary Whitley Moss

-Dr. Moss and her husband, Carl has three daughters, one who is now with the Lord and seven grandchildren.
-When asked about her journey now, Dr. Moss simply says that her whole desire is to preach the Word, teach the Word, and live the Word in a way that ushers people into the presence of God.
+Dr. Moss and her husband, Carl, have three daughters, one who is now with the Lord, and seven grandchildren.
+When asked about her journey now, Dr. Moss says that her whole desire is to preach the Word, teach the Word, and live the Word in a way that ushers people into the presence of God.

 Preach Moss: When SHE Heard the Call has been birthed out of God's nudging to continue to give voice to my journey as a female in ministry with an emphasis on the preaching ministry.
 Preaching is who I am, and the calling and giftedness took me by storm.